mother reaching out to child who is having a struggle with emotions

 Seeing the situation through Deon’s eyes, not the adults, reveals where the uncertainty lurks for Deon.

 He had a strong desire for the blue sippy cup and there were none.
 And, when he couldn’t get what he wanted, his basic needs suffered.
 He perceives a disruption of his safety, satisfaction, and connection needs.
-You don’t seem to understand his problem.

 From an adult perspective that may seem like nothing to get upset about; but, from a child’s perspective?
 High stakes social politics.